panicbit/vscode-cargo/README.md

 ## Features

 - Checks your code using `cargo check` (can be disabled)
-- Commands to add end remove dependencies
+- Commands to add and remove dependencies

 ## Planned Features